John Bligh, 4th Earl of Darnley

 John Bligh, 4th Earl of Darnley (30 June 1767 – 17 March 1831), styled Lord Clifton until 1781, lord of the Manor of Cobham, Kent, was a British peer and cricketer.

 Early life

 He was the son of John Bligh, 3rd Earl of Darnley, and succeeded his father as earl on the latter's death in 1781.
 He matriculated at Christ Church, Oxford on 16 November 1784.
 On 3 July 1793, he was made a DCL.

 Career

 He resided at Cobham Hall, near Gravesend in Kent, and was commissioned as Lieutenant-Colonel Commandant of the Chatham and Dartford Regiment of Local Militia in 1809.

-John Bligh was a noted amateur cricketer who made 27 known appearances in first-class cricket matches between 1789 and 1796.
+John Bligh was a noted amateur cricketer who made 27 known appearances in important matches between 1789 and 1796.
 He and his brother, the Honourable (later General) Edward Bligh, were staunch supporters of Kent cricket.
-The Bligh brothers, who originated from Athboy, County Meath, have been called "the first Irish first-class cricketers".
+The Bligh brothers, who originated from Athboy, County Meath, have been called "the first Irish cricketers".